DHTMLX/gantt-docs/data/desktop/task_types.md

 Individual lightbox for each type
 ----------------------------------------------
-Each type of a task may have its own set of characteristics - because of this, an individual configuration of the details form (lighbox) can be defined for each type.
+Each type of a task may have its own set of characteristics - because of this, an individual configuration of the details form (lightbox) can be defined for each type.
 All configurations are stored in the api/gantt_lightbox_config.md object.

 For example,